kandarpa02/arrayX/README.md

 - Simpler tracing
 - Explicit, functional-style programs

-neo is not a full ML framework, but a **research-grade functional autodiff system**, targeting researchers who want *clarity over abstraction*.
+Neo is not a full ML framework, but a **research-grade functional autodiff system**, targeting researchers who want *clarity over abstraction*.
 Best for people who want to conduct fast paced experiments on new theories

 ## Why Neo?